Inside: Discover the best toaster oven pans for creating dishes so delicious no one will believe you cooked them in a tiny toaster oven!

 15 Second Review: A pretty handy set that succeeds in most areas.

 Best Piece: The rack!
-It’s fantastic for cooling cookies and keeping sweet potatoes from getting soggy.
+It’s fantastic for cooling a small batch of Cranberry Orange Oatmeal Cookies and keeping Baked Sweet Potatoes from getting soggy.
 The rack is also designed for use in both the baking pan and cookie sheet.

 Would We Buy Again?
 Yep, we would gladly pay the low purchase price just for the cake pan, muffin tin and rack so even with the lackluster cookie sheet we consider it a good value.

 We bought the Farberware Nonstick Bakeware 4-Piece Toaster Oven Set specifically for the non-stick cookie sheets that were just slightly larger than the one included in the Chicago Metallic set above.

 Set Includes: one 7-inch pizza pan | one 10-inch x 7-inch cake pan | Two 10-inch x 7-inch cookie sheet pans

 15 Second Review: A heavy-duty pan set that could use a few extra pieces.

 Best Piece: Originally we were torn between the cake pan and the pizza pan because both are made of a heavy-duty metal that performs well at higher temperatures.